JuliaLang/julia/doc/src/manual/code-loading.md

         # no imports
 ```

-Here is a corresponding `roots` structure, materialized as a dictionary:
+Here is a corresponding `roots` structure, represented as a dictionary:

 ```julia
 roots = Dict{Symbol,UUID}(